Delleperche Joseph, CPA - Chairman

 Fluent in French, Creole and Spanish, he serves as president of the Haitian American Chamber of Commerce of Florida.
 Mr. Saliba is also an active member of other Miami civic and charitable organizations devoting both time and resources to helping those in need.

-A high energy, fiscally conscious, and goal-driven technology executive, Carl approaches each new business challenge with his intrinsic flair for innovation, creative problem-solving, and measured risk-taking to drive consistent bottom-line improvements.
-Using business and trade savvy Carl has always been able to set the right partnerships and alliances enabling him to offer, the best, newest, innovative solutions that are cost effective to the clients.
+Carl-Henry approaches new business challenges with his intrinsic flair for innovation, creative problem-solving, and measured risk-taking to drive consistent bottom-line improvements.
+He credits his success to building the right partnerships and alliances, which enable him to offer the best innovative solutions at cost effective prices to its clients.
+Adopting honest business ethics and integrity have allowed Carl-Henry to maintain a high level of client retention and loyalty.

-Carl-Henry holds a Bachelor in Electrical Engineering Technology, with specialization in Microcomputer.
-He also holds a degree in Computer Sciences.
-Netware & Microsoft Certified.
-Database Design and various certifications from IBM, Microsoft, Symantec, and Oracle, to name a few.
+Carl-Henry holds a Bachelor’s Degree in Electrical Engineering Technology, with a specialization in Microcomputer.
+He also holds a degree in Computer Sciences and many dual IT certifications from Microsoft, Symantec, Netware and Oracle, to name a few.

 Francois Guillaume II